 To place a cooling off period, visit My Account > Settings > Self Exclusion/Take a Break and choose the length of time you’d like to lock your account.
 You can check the date and time your account will be reactivated before you make your request.
 Once your break begins, you will be able to log in and request withdrawals, but you will not be able to deposit or play games for real money.
 You will also be blocked from receiving marketing emails within 24 hours.
 Once your break is over, your account will automatically become active again.

 Self-Exclusion is the longest period of account restriction you can request.
-Your account will be closed for at least 180 days (or 6 months) up to 5 years.
+Your account will be closed for at least 6 months, 1 year, or 5 years.

 To request a self-exclusion, visit My Account > Settings > Self Exclusion/Take a Break.
 If after choosing your period you would like to increase it to 1 year or 5 years, please contact the support department.
 Your account will be immediately closed, and you will be removed from receiving any marketing emails within 24 hours.
 Please note that placing a self exclusion will immediately log you out of the casino and prohibit you from logging in.
 In addition, you will be restricted from making any deposits or bets during the period you are excluding for.
 If you place a Self-Exclusion, you will automatically have any remaining balances paid.
 If you do not receive your funds within 5 business days, please contact customer support.